-Best In Class Inventory Management Pricing Methods B2B Need To Know 📊
+Best Practices in Inventory Management Pricing Methods for B2B 📊

-Have you ever been in the situation where you’ve had too much stock sitting in your warehouses and running costs just spiralled out of control?
-Or, the alternative, where you just don’t have enough inventory in stock and can’t supply fast enough to your customers?
-If you have a good inventory management pricing system, maybe you can manage these inventory problems now.
+Have you ever been in a situation where you’ve had too much stock sitting in your warehouses and running costs just spiralled out of control?
+Or, the alternative scenario, where you just don’t have enough inventory in stock and can’t supply fast enough to your customers?
+If you have a foolproof inventory management pricing system, then you can manage these inventory problems now.
 Today, you might just be lucky as we delve into inventory management pricing methods.

-If you don’t, you know the pain of watching valuable stock sitting there, gathering dust and eating into your precious cashflows.
+If you’re experiencing case no. 1, then you know the pain of watching valuable stock sitting there, gathering dust and eating into your precious cashflows.
 You know what it’s like to listen to your customers call you a supply risk due to chaotic inventory management pricing.

-No one wants to be labelled the supplier that can’t supply.
-You’ll lose money.
-Your customers get angry and lose money.
+Similarly, no one wants to be the supplier that takes too long to restock.
+You’ll lose money and your customers become impatient.
+You’re risking customer churn.
 What happens then?
-In short, when procurement can’t buy what they want from their suppliers when they want it because they haven’t got it in stock or because their pricing is way off, then they go elsewhere.
+In short, when procurement can’t buy what they need from suppliers when they want it because it’s out-of-stock or when pricing is way off, they go elsewhere.
 If this is you, your business not only loses valuable sales that could be worth millions of dollars in revenue, and you get tagged as a risk to their supply.

 How to avoid a supply and demand nightmare, then?
 Well, you need the right pricing and inventory management system and pronto.
 A system that guarantees that your stock is turning over efficiently and at the most profitable price points.
 After all, when you price your inventory correctly, you’ll be able to accommodate supply and demand dynamics and generate healthy cashflows too without wasting stock.
 Who wouldn’t want that?